 Jean-Guillaume de Tocqueville regularly assists clients with their regulatory controls, enforcement, and judicial disputes, including market abuse, financial crime, and international sanctions matters, before French professional disciplinary, civil, and criminal jurisdictions and before European jurisdictions.
 He is considered "a force in regulatory disputes before French and European courts" by The Legal 500 (2021).

-He also advises French and international banks, financial institutions, and investment funds and advises on their operations, products, structure, regulatory environment, and relationships with French and European agencies, particularly on licensing, prudential, compliance, know your customer/anti-money laundering, change of control or restructuring issues, and financial markets laws.
+He also advises French and international banks, financial institutions, and investment funds on their operations, products, structure, regulatory environment, and relationships with French and European agencies, particularly on licensing, prudential, compliance, know your customer/anti-money laundering (AML), change of control or restructuring issues, and financial markets laws.

 Jean-Guillaume frequently participates in working groups of the French Ministry of Finance, AMF (Financial Markets Regulator), and ACPR (Prudential Control and Resolution Authority); has experience working with the European Commission; and handles lobbying activities in financial matters with European and French authorities.